edgedb/easy-edgedb/chapter20/index.md

 "}"
 ```

 Looking at that you can see that a module is just a module name, `{}`, and everything inside (the schema declarations).
 The `[]` square brackets in documentation are used to show optional input.
-In other words, the minimum needed to make a module with a name and `{}` and nothing else inside.
+In other words, a module can contain schema declarations or not.
 Easy enough.

 How about object types? {ref}`They look like this <docs:ref_eql_sdl_object_types>`: